 Seasonings had to be spot on, or they were deemed a fail.
 One panelist found a jalapeno flavored chip tasted “fishy” and another described barbecue chips as “cardboard.”
 Tasters turned thumbs down on a salt and vinegar chip that had a touch of sweetness.

 And on the ginger beer selection, there was some serious division.
 One person’s brilliant was another’s bland.
 One brand was called cloying by one panelist, but another called that same ginger beer dry, balanced and clean.
 Which proves every palate is unique and that’s what make tasting parties so much fun.
-In between bites and sips, the group talked about holiday cocktails, trends in salty snacks and snapped photos for social media.
+In between bites and sips, the group talked about holiday cocktails, trends in salty snacks and

 When the scores were totaled, there was a clear potato chips champ, but the ginger beer race was a little tighter.
 And now, the winners: